digidaniel-tech/homelab/README.md

 I am Daniel also called Wolkan, I am a full fledged nerd who works as a developer at day and becomes a DevOps, OP wannabe at night.

-This repository is my homelab in code, here I will keep all IaC scripts, ansible playbooks and much more that I have used to setup my homelab.
+This repository is my Homelab in code, here I will keep all IaC scripts, ansible playbooks and much more that I have used to setup my Homelab.
 This is both for my own documentation but also to help and inspire others that want to do the same.